dkiziryan/discord-cleanup-bot-ts/README.md

    - `DISCORD_GUILD_ID` – ID of the guild you want to scan (Right-click the server name in Discord app → Copy Server ID).
    - `HTTP_PORT` (optional) – port for the HTTP API (defaults to `3001`).
 3. (Optional) Provide default target channels by creating `config/targetChannels.local.json` with a JSON array of channel names (e.g., `["in-between", "general"]`).
 This file is `.gitignore`d so you can keep a personal list per machine.
 If the file is missing or invalid, the bot falls back to the committed `config/targetChannels.json` (currently an empty array), and ultimately to an empty list.
 4. (Optional) Customize the default categories excluded from inactive scans (and channel archiving) by creating `config/inactiveCategories.local.json`.
-The bot falls back to `config/inactiveCategories.json`, and finally to the built-in list if both files are missing.
+The bot falls back to `config/inactiveCategories.json` (committed as an empty array) and finally to an empty built-in list if both files are missing.
 Each file should contain a JSON array of category names.

 ### Running the backend